Moselle loop Bremm

 15. Devil’s Gorge

-The Devil’s Gorge (Teufelsschlucht) is no longer really on the Moselle.
+The Devil’s Gorge (Teufelsschlucht) is no longer really on the Mosel River.
 But if you’re ever in Trier, you shouldn’t miss the 30-minute drive to this fantastic natural highlight.

 From the Teufelsschlucht Nature Park Center, a fantastic hiking trail leads through the gorge, past imposing, metre-high rock faces, through the mystical forest in which the roots of the trees cling to holey stones.